awei01/katsu-site-source/posts/2011-03-09-wednesdays-get-this-not-your-ordinary-socks.md

 [![fun socks](http://www.polyvore.com/cgi/img-set/BQcDAAAAAwoDanBnAAAABC5vdXQKFlhGaFNTMVJLNEJHazJhbUk1ZjJEdncAAAACaWQKAWUAAAAEc2l6ZQ.jpg "fun socks")](http://www.polyvore.com/fun_socks/set?.embedder=660366&.mid=embed&id=29137546)

 If you are interested in graphic socks, look no further than [Urban Outfitters](http://www.urbanoutfitters.com/urban/index.jsp).
 They have socks with anchors, wolves and owls.
 Wear these with your casual footwear.
 Plus, they're not too expensive; these socks start just at $8.00.

 If you're going with colorful socks, just remember to choose colors that complement or match with your outfit.

 Need a great spring shirt to go with your cool socks?
-E-mail us at [info@9tailors.com](mailto:info@9tailors.com) or go to [9tailors.com](http://9tailors.com/).
+E-mail us at [{{ site.emails.info }}](mailto:{{ site.emails.info }}) or go to [9tailors.com](http://9tailors.com/).